-The modern land administration system is concerned with detailed information at the individual land parcel level.
+The modern land administration system acts within adopted land policies that define the legal regulatory pattern for dealing with land issues.
+It also acts within an institutional framework that imposes mandates and responsibilities on the various agencies and organisations.
 As such it should service the needs of both the individual and the community at large.
 As a result the system acts as a kind of backbone in society since it is the key to administering the relationship of people to land.
-Benefits arise from efficient land administration through its role in guaranteeing ownership, security of tenure and access to credit; facilitating efficient land transfer and the operation of land markets; supporting management of assets; and providing basic information in processes of physical planning, land development and environmental control.
-In short, benefits arise through cadastral applications for land management in general (Enemark, 2002).
+Benefits arise from efficient land administration through its role in guarantee of ownership, security of tenure and credit; facilitating efficient land transfers and land markets; supporting management of assets; and providing basic information and efficient administrative processes in valuation, land use planning, land development and environmental protection.
+A Land Administration System designed in this way forms a backbone for society and is essential for good governance because it delivers detailed information and reliable administration of land from the basic foundational level of individual land parcels to the national level of policy implementation.